-First (1) - To shift from second to first, press the release button on the front of the shift lever.
+First (1) - To shift from second to first, press the release button.
 This position locks the transmission in first gear.
 By upshifting and downshifting through 1, 2, D3, and D, you can operate the transmission much like a manual transmission without a clutch pedal.